 If you are registered blind or severely sight impaired, you can get a 50 per cent cut on the cost of a TV licence.
 You may also be entitled to a concessionary TV licence if you live in residential care or sheltered housing.

 The Blue Badge Scheme is a service for people with severe mobility problems that enables badge holders to park close to where they need to go.

 The Motability Scheme can help you lease a car, powered wheelchair or scooter.
 The leasing or hiring of certain equipment and vehicles may qualify for VAT relief.

 Vehicle tax exemption

-You can apply for exemption from paying vehicle tax if you receive the higher rate of the mobility component of Disability Living Allowance or the War Pensioner's Mobility Supplement.
+You can apply for exemption from paying vehicle tax if you receive the higher rate of the mobility component of Disability Living Allowance, the enhanced rate mobility component of Personal Independence Payment or the War Pensioner's Mobility Supplement.

 Community and public transport